 Consulting with a neck and back injury attorney at our law firm soon after your car accident can help you protect your financial future and ability to seek compensation.
-Without a lawyer on your side, the insurance companies may not play fair.
+Without a car accident injury lawyer on your side, the insurance companies may not play fair.
 They may refuse to pay you what you need after a back or neck injury.
 Without the right amount of compensation, you could find yourself facing a lifetime of medical debt and financial strain.

 What Is the Average Car Accident Settlement for a Neck or Back Injury?

 The amount of back or neck settlement awarded for your injuries depends on several factors.
 Each case is unique, so no true averages exist for settlements of judgments.
 Your back injury settlement or neck injury settlement could be $10,000 or over $100,000 depending on numerous factors.

 The severity of your injury and the details of your case, along with evidence, can play an important role in what you receive.